-Vegetables, fruit and dairy is expensive!
+Vegetables, fruit, and dairy are expensive!
 Well, it seemed pricey to us coming from South Africa.
 Maybe not for you!
 If you aren’t close to the market in Victoria, where you get your food the least expensive, you’ll have to bite the bullet and layout bunches of money for basics.

-Don’t get caught at the market like me, paying exaggerated “special” prices just because I’m a dull tourist!
+Don’t get caught in the market like me, paying exaggerated “special” prices just because I’m a dull tourist!

 Seychelles Islands included conservation in their constitution as the first country and they have the largest proportion of protected reserves in the world (about 60%).

-The islands of the Seychelles can call two sites UNESCO World Heritage as their own: the Vallée de Mai on Praslin and the Aldabra Atoll.
-The country protects more then twenty further areas.
+The islands of Seychelles can call two sites UNESCO World Heritage as their own: the Vallée de Mai on Praslin and the Aldabra Atoll.
+The country protects more than twenty further areas.

 Seychelles Energy Policy plans to increase renewable energies to 100% by 2050.
 A brave target and opportunity for the islands to be a trailblazer once again.